SCTN: Sparse Convolution-Transformer Network for Scene Flow Estimation: Introduction

 \section{Introduction}

 Understanding 3D dynamic scenes is critical to many real-world applications such as autonomous driving and robotics.
 Scene flow is the 3D motion of points in a dynamic scene, which provides low-level information for scene understanding \cite{vedula1999three,flownet3d,geiger2013vision}.
-The estimation of the scene flow can be a building block for more complex applications and tasks such as 3D object detection~\cite{zarzar2019pointrgcn,shi2020pv}, segmentation~\cite{thomas2019kpconv,itani2020sala} and tracking~\cite{zarzar2019efficient,qi2020p2b}.
+The estimation of the scene flow can be a building block for more complex applications and tasks such as 3D object detection~\cite{shi2020pv}, segmentation~\cite{thomas2019kpconv} and tracking~\cite{qi2020p2b}.
+However, many previous scene flow methods estimate the 3D motion from stereo or RGB-D images.
 With the increasing popularity of point cloud data, it is desirable to estimate 3D motions directly from 3D point clouds.
-However, many previous scene flow methods estimate the 3D motion from stereo or RGB-D images.
-Only a few works~ \eg \cite{pointpwc,flownet3d,flot} tackle scene flow from point clouds.